Train derails in eastern Taiwan, killing 48, injuring dozens

-TAIPEI, Taiwan -- A train partially derailed in eastern Taiwan on Friday after being hit by an unmanned vehicle that had rolled down a hill, killing 48 people.
+HUALIEN COUNTY, Taiwan -- A train partially derailed in eastern Taiwan on Friday after colliding with an unmanned vehicle that had rolled down a hill, killing 48 people.
 With the train still partly in a tunnel, survivors climbed out of windows and walked along the train's roof to reach safety after the country's deadliest railway disaster.

 The National Fire Service confirmed the death toll, which included the train's young, newly married driver, and said all aboard had now been accounted for.
 More than 100 people were injured, it said.
 Railways news officer Weng Hui-ping called the crash Taiwan's deadliest rail disaster.